Gentle Morning Kitchari (One Pot, Vegan, GF)

 What is Dal?

 “Dal” is a catch all word in Indian cooking for lentils, split peas, and beans.
 Moong dal, also known as green gram beans, are the yellow lentils that are found inside green lentils.
 Toor dal is a yellow split pea.
 And urad dal is black lentils.
-All of these dal have a flavor and texture that is perfect for kitchari.
+All of these dal have a flavour and texture that is perfect for kitchari.

 How to Make Gentle Morning Kitchari

-- Cook.
-Turn the burner to high, and bring the kitchari to a boil.
+- Simmer.
+Increase the heat to high and bring the kitchari to a boil.
 Then lower the heat, cover the pot, and simmer for 20 minutes.
-Remove the lid and simmer uncovered until it reaches a porridge texture.
-This should take about 5-10 minutes.
-Once the kitchari is the right texture, garnish and serve hot.
+Remove the lid and continue to simmer uncovered until it reaches a porridge texture.

-Tips for the Best Kitchari
+Tips for Success

-How to Store and Reheat Gentle Morning Kitchari
+How to Store and Reheat Kitchari

 Can I Freeze This Recipe?